heckman-codes/Hangman-Game/README.md

-# Hangman-Game
+# Hangman-Fruit-Edition

-This is my Javascript Hangman game
+This is my Javascript Hangman game.

+You only will get few guesses.
+Test your fruit knowledge by guess fruits common and rare!

+View the deployment here: https://heckman-codes.github.io/Hangman-Game/